 - You need to book in advance—no last-minute bookings.

 - No one-way rentals – return the rental in the same place you got it.

 - Offices may be open for shorter hours.

-For family trips on a leisurely drive through one of Australia’s metropolises, or on a few scenic trips on sealed roads, a family car would do nicely.
+For family trips on a leisurely drive through one of Australia’s metropolises or on a few scenic trips on sealed roads, a family car would do nicely.
 There are, however, car rental companies that offer a camping package where you can hire a robust 4WD to take you through the Outback.
-These tour packages have vehicles for hire fully equipped for camping for up to four people, through routes that would take you to some of the most memorable locations in the Outback.
+These tour packages have a majority of vehicles for hire fully equipped for camping for up to four people, through routes that would take you to some of the most memorable locations in the Outback.

 The cost of renting a car in Australia depends on several factors: the time of year, the supplier from which you have hired the car, the type of vehicle, the location.
 Renting a car in airports may incur an extra daily surcharge.
 However, many of these car rental companies offer a discount if you’re renting for a longer period – the longer you need the vehicle, the cheaper the rate.